spearwolf/twopoint5d/docs/Map2D.md

 #### Map2DLayer

+> TODO the docs are a bit outdated, the IMap2DVisibilitor interface is a recently added feature

 In a [Map2DLayer](../packages/twopoint5d/src/tiledMaps/Map2DLayer.ts), the world is divided into a static grid with [tiles](../packages/twopoint5d/src/tiledMaps/Map2DTile.ts) of equal size.
 Which tiles are displayed is determined by the _view area_ (which is an [AABB2](../packages/twopoint5d/src/tiledMaps/AABB2.ts)) of the layer.